Daniel-Azil/Machine_Learning_Algorithms/README.md

-## 2-Multiple-Dimension-Linear-Regression.ipynb
+## Linear_Regression_Multiple_Inputs.ipynb
-### Overview
-This Jupyter Notebook (2-Multiple-Dimension-Linear-Regression.ipynb) provides an introduction to building complicated linear regression models using PyTorch.
-The primary focus is on handling multiple dimensions and understanding the PyTorch functionality for creating, training, and evaluating models.

-### Content
+### Linear Regression with Multiple Inputs

-#### Objective
+#### Overview

-Demonstrates how to create complicated models using PyTorch built-in functions.
+Demonstrates the construction of intricate models using PyTorch's built-in capabilities.
-Preparation

-- Imports necessary libraries.
+#### Contents

+Import essential libraries.
-- Sets a random seed.
+- Initialize a random seed for consistency.
-- Defines a plotting function for 2D visualization.
+- Define a visualization function for 2D plotting.
-- Make Some Data
+- Make Some Data:

-- Creates a dataset class with two-dimensional features.
+- Design a dataset class tailored for two-dimensional features.
-- Generates a dataset object for training.
+- Instantiate a dataset object for model training.
-- Create the Model, Optimizer, and Total Loss Function (Cost)
+- Model & Setup:

-- Defines a customized linear regression module.
+- Construct a specialized linear regression module.
-- Creates a linear regression model with two input features and one output.
+- Establish a linear regression model configured for two inputs and one output.
-- Sets up an optimizer and a loss function.
+- Configure an optimizer and select a loss function.
-- Train the Model via Mini-Batch Gradient Descent
+- Training via Mini-Batch Gradient Descent:

-- Implements a training function for running Mini-Batch Gradient Descent.
+- Implement a training mechanism using Mini-Batch Gradient Descent.
-- Plots the model's data performance before and after training.
+- Visualize the model's performance pre and post-training.
-- Displays a graph of the loss function across iterations.
+- Chart the progression of the loss function throughout iterations.